EASTERN HILLS MALL

 EASTERN HILLS MALL now housed sixty-five stores and services under its roof.
 When fully leased, the mall would contain seventy-five.
 The General Cinema Corporation Eastern Hills Cinema I & II, an in-mall venue, debuted on May 24, 1972.
 One of the final charter stores was a 2-level (152,300 square foot) J.C.
 Penney, which was dedicated on July 27, 1972.

-The EASTERN HILLS movie house was reconfigured.
-It re-opened, as the Cinema I-II-III, on October 24, 1980 and was shuttered on May 20, 1993.
+The EASTERN HILLS twin-plex was reconfigured as the Cinema I-II-III.
+It opened on October 24, 1980 and was shuttered on May 20, 1993.
 Buffalo-based Dipson Theatres bought the multiplex and resumed operations in June 1993.

 Meanwhile, anchor store rebrandings had begun in the early 1980s.
 Hengerer's morphed into a Rochester-based Sibley's on November 5, 1981.
-On January 5, 1990, May Department Stores announced a merger of their Kaufmann's and Sibley's chains.
-Kaufmann's (out of Pittsburgh) operated fourteen stores, Sibley's had eleven.
+May Department Stores announced a merger of their Kaufmann's and Sibley's chains on January 5, 1990.
+At this time, Pittsburgh-based Kaufmann's operated fourteen stores, Sibley's had eleven.

 The conversion was put in motion on February 4, 1990, when the Sibley's-Kaufmann's name appeared in print ads.
 In March, a Kaufmann's-Sibley's co-branding was used.
 Sibley's stores -including the EASTERN HILLS location- received a bona fide Kaufmann's brand on April 1, 1990.